lima-vm/socket_vmnet/README.md

 ### Is it possible to run `vde_vmnet` with SETUID?

-Discouraged, as it allows non-root users to write arbitrary files, by specifying certain CLI args and environment variables.
+Yes, but discouraged, as it allows non-root users to write arbitrary files, by specifying certain CLI args and environment variables.

 Instead, consider using launchd or sudo.